Lipid Lowering Therapy and Cardiovascular Risk Reduction

 Pravastatin 10, 20, 40mg

-QRISK3 tool is recommended to estimate the 10-year CVD risk.
+The QRISK3 risk calculator is recommended to estimate the patient's 10-year CVD risk

 Click to view factors that can underestimate CVD risk.

-To best estimate CVD risk, measure total blood cholesterol and HDL cholesterol
+To best estimate CVD risk, measure total cholesterol and HDL cholesterol levels

 Exclude common secondary causes of dyslipidaemia: